carnivuth/scripts/docs/content/docs/installation.md

 ---
 date: '2025-06-07T10:48:07+02:00'
-draft: true
+draft: false
-title: 'Scripts installation'
+title: 'Installation'
+weight: 10
 ---

 In order to install the repository run the following commands: